 1986 – 2003

-The debut emblem shows the name of the organization, executed in wide bold lowercase letters.
+The debut emblem features the organization’s name, set in wide, bold lowercase letters.
 They are rounded and streamlined, so the “u” has no stem, the edges of the “c” are clipped, and the “f” lacks some of the horizontal strokes.
 The dot above the “i” is as large as possible, so it looks disproportionate.

 2003 – today

 The modern version has changed color: from black to blue.
 The arrangement of the elements has been preserved, as is the form of the graphic symbols.
 But the inscription has been updated.
-The designers used a thin classic font, so all the letters got the correct spelling – with missing legs and a complete piece of the crossbar.
+The designers used a thin, classic font, so all the letters were correctly spelled, with missing legs and a complete crossbar.

 Font and Colors

-The logo contains an image of the planet, which underlines the global nature of UNICEF’s mission: it helps children and women around the world.
+The logo features an image of the planet, underscoring the global nature of UNICEF’s mission: helping children and women worldwide.
 The globe also conveys the magnitude of her work, reaching every corner because there are no boundaries for an international charity.

-The color palette of the emblem consists of blue and white.
-They serve a double function: they symbolize the sky with clouds and denote the founding organization because the United Nations’ official colors are light blue and white.
+The emblem’s color palette consists of blue and white.
+They serve a dual function: they symbolize the sky with clouds and denote the founding organization, as the United Nations’ official colors are light blue and white.

 What is the UNICEF slogan?